aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ishape/_index.md

 ```

-Gets unique shape identifier in slide scope.
+Returns a slide-scoped unique identifier that remains constant for the lifetime of the shape and lets PowerPoint or interop code reliably reference the shape from anywhere in the document.
 Read-only long.
-See also \#getUniqueId.getUniqueId for getting unique shape identifier in presentation scope.
+See also \#getUniqueId.getUniqueId.

 **Returns:**
 long